 vDVS abstracts underlying enterprise class storage and makes it available as docker volumes to a cluster of hosts running in a vSphere environment. vDVS can be used with enterprise class storage technologies such as vSAN, VMFS, NFS and VVol.

-vSAN 6.7 U3 introduces support for VMware Cloud Native Storage (CNS).
+vSAN 6.7 U3 introduced support for VMware Cloud Native Storage (CNS).
 When Cloud Native Storage is used, persistent storage for containerized stateful applications can be created that are capable of surviving restarts and outages.
 Stateful containers orchestrated by Kubernetes can leverage storage exposed by vSphere (vSAN, VMFS, NFS) while using standard Kubernetes volume, persistent volume, and dynamic provisioning primitives.

 Container Integration Type, Containers, Workload Support